microsoft/mssql-django/README.rst

    String.
 The collation order to use when creating the test database.
    If the default value (``None``) is used, the test database is assigned the default collation of the instance of SQL Server.

--  CREATE_DB

-   Boolean.
-If it is set to ``False``, the test database won't be automatically created at the beginning of the tests and dropped at the end.
-   This is useful not to be charged too much for creating new databases in every test when you run tests with Azure SQL Database.

 -  DEPENDENCIES